When a search engine shows you results for a search, the pages displayed are likely in order based upon a mix of relevance and importance.

 I decided it was time for a sequel or two in this series.
 I came up with another 25 ways to rerank search results but decided to stop at 10 in this post.

-Many of the following are described in patents, and some of those patents were originally filed years ago – prehistoric times in Web years.
-The search engines may have incorporated ideas from those patents into what they are doing now, adopted those methods and since moved on to something new, or put them in a filing cabinet somewhere and forgot about them (I’d like the key to that filing cabinet).
+Many of the following are described in patents, and some of those patents were initially filed years ago – prehistoric times in Web years.
+T search engines may have incorporated ideas from those patents into what they are doing now, adopted those methods and since moved on to something new, or put them in a filing cabinet somewhere and forgot about them (I’d like the key to that filing cabinet).

 1. Blended and Universal Search

 For many years, most search results at the major search engines were limited to lists of links to web pages.
-Sometimes you would see news results or images, but the most common sets of search results pages tended to be a list of “ten blue links.”
+So times, you would see news results or images, but the most common sets of search results pages tended to be a list of “ten blue links.”
 Now, you’ll often see maps, pictures, tweets, blog posts from social network connections, recent news, and sometimes even actual links to web pages.

-When Google launched Universal Search in 2007, one main idea behind it was to present a wider choice of results from Google’s other search respositories involving maps, pictures, news, books, videos, and others to provide a “truly comprehensive search experience.”
+When Google launched Universal Search in 2007, one central idea behind it was to present a wider choice of results from Google’s other search repositories involving maps, pictures, news, books, videos, and others to provide a “truly comprehensive search experience.”
 Or, to put it another way, Google was getting plenty of Web searches, but nobody was clicking on the tabs above the search box to visit pictures or news or other specialized searches.

 Another Google patent filing published in 2008 described how these vertical results were interleavened (Google’s word, not mine) into the main web results.
 Google was more likely to include non-web results if it could place those in places on a page other than just at the top of the page, as described in the Official Google Blog post Behind the scenes with universal search.